 Rounding out the lineup of super premium Italian shave producers is Panama 1924.
 Also originating from a barber shop, this time in Naples, Panama 1924 produces an almond scented tallow-based cream and soap.
 What can I say: they grow a lot of almonds here in Italy.

 Since my goal is to introduce readers to Italian shave software they may be unfamiliar with, I’m going to skip over

 – RazoRock: A relatively new brand whose goal is to produce high quality products in Italy for online distribution.
 Not surprising, I have yet to find RazorRock in Italian brick and mortar stores.

 – Cella: Another almond scented shave cream out of Milan.
 Like Proraso, its cheap, ubiquitously available in Italy, and provides a very good (excellent?) shave.
 Some Italians when discussing (talking loudly/arguing) Proraso (green) vs Cella (extra pure) remind me of Americans when talking about Coke vs Pepsi or Ford vs Chevy.
 In the US Cella is fairly widely available at places like Amazon and West Coast Shaving.

 – Tcheon Fung Sing (TFS): In spite of the name, it is an Italian brand from Turin.
 It was started after WWII by a Chinese immigrant.
 TFS is considered a middle-of-the-road brand whose focus is on vegetable oil-based creams.
 TFS is also the factory behind many of RazorRock’s creams.
-It is also available on Amazon and Groomatorium.
+It is also available on Groomatorium.